jbock-java/jbock/README.md

 The type of `verbosity` is `OptionalInt`, so the third rule applies, which makes this an optional option.

-Both the `@Option` and `@Parameter` annotations also have an optional attribute `converter`, which takes a single value of type `Class<?>`.
+The `@Option` and `@Parameter` annotations also have an optional attribute `converter`, which takes a single value of type `Class<?>`.
 A converter class must implement `Function<String, E>` or `Supplier<Function<String, E>>` for some `E`.

 #### Skew table B: Converter attribute is set

-If a custom converter is defined, then the skew is determined by looking at both the return type and the converter type.
+When the converter attribute is set, then the skew is determined by looking at both the return type and the converter type.

 Type of the converter                           | Return type of annotated method      | *Skew*